-Joint forces: designers that are hitting the mark with details
+Joint forces: wooden furniture hitting the mark with design details

-Our edit of four furniture pieces boasting delightful joinery from Max Lamb, Christophe Delcourt, Martino Gamper and Hagit Pincovici
+Our edit of traditional wooden furniture design boasting delightful joinery from Max Lamb, Christophe Delcourt, Martino Gamper and more

-The devil is in the detail, and interesting joinery, be it butterfly or dovetail, can elevate the plainest of pieces with an element of surprise.
+The devil is in the detail, and traditional wooden joinery, be it butterfly or dovetail, can elevate wooden furniture design with an element of surprise.
+Here, we share our edit of contemporary wooden furniture featuring exciting joint design.

 When creating his eponymous table for Hem, Max Lamb devised leg joints that set the legs flush into the tabletop, sturdily supporting its 200kg weight and visible as four simple squares on its surface.